efaruk/playground/UnlockedStateProvider/readme.md

 - Cookie based client tracking.
 - Supports custom cookie.
 (You just need set your cookie with value which is unique imponderable id for client tracking).
 - Async/Sync set, slide, delete
-- Session like object trough IUnlockedStore.Items (Session["key"], IUnlockedStore["key"])
+- Session like object trough IUnlockedStore.Items `Session["key"] is equal to IUnlockedStore["key"]`
-- Shared redis connection with 'Lazy<T>'
+- Shared redis connection with `Lazy<T>`
 - Support custom Items using IUnlockedStore.Get/Set (When you have objects that you don't want to put them in main collection (Dictionary))

 Installation
 --

-Unlocked can be installed via the nuget UI (as [UnlockedStateProvider.Redis](https://www.nuget.org/packages/UnlockedStateProvider.Redis/)), or via the nuget package manager console:
+color{REDUnlocked can be installed via the nuget UI (as [UnlockedStateProvider.Redis](https://www.nuget.org/packages/UnlockedStateProvider.Redis/)), or via the nuget package manager console:

 	PM> Install-Package UnlockedStateProvider.Redis